aistabci/abci-docs/en/docs/system-updates.md

 | Update | intel-vtune | 2022.4.1 | 2022.0.0 |
 | Update | intel-mpi | 2021.7 | 2021.5 |

-* Modules compiled with previous version of the OneAPI may contain vulnerabilities, so please recompile with the newer version.
+* Programs compiled with previous version of the oneAPI may contain vulnerabilities, so please recompile with the newer version.

 ## 2023-01-05